-- a) An aerodrome organizational chart approved by CAA showing the names and positions of key personnel, including their responsibilities. - b) The name, position and telephone number of the person who has overall responsibility for aerodrome safety. - c) Name, chairman, terms of reference of airport committees, including: - 1) Aerodrome emergency committee to organize training and other preparations for dealing with emergencies - 2) Safety committee, including both occupational safety and health, and aviation and flight safety - 3) Runway safety team - 4) Airport security committee - 5) Airport facilitation committee an aerodrome operator shall include the following in an aerodrome manual;
+- a) An aerodrome organizational chart approved by CAA showing the names and positions of key personnel, including their responsibilities. - b) The name, position and telephone number of the person who has overall responsibility for aerodrome safety. - c) Name, chairman, terms of reference of airport committees, including: - 1) Aerodrome emergency committee to organize training and other preparations for dealing with emergencies - 2) Safety committee, including both occupational safety and health, and aviation and flight safety - 3) Runway safety team - 4) Airport security committee - 5) Airport facilitation committee.